I Ching Oracle Result: Transformation from Hexagram 39 with Changing Lines 3, 5 to Hexagram 2

 (Shān shàng yǒu shuǐ, jiǎn.
 Jūn zǐ yǐ fǎn shēn xiū dé.)

-“Water on the mountain: The image of Obstruction.
-The superior person turns inward and cultivates virtue.”
+"Water rests upon the mountain: impediment.
+The superior person turns back and cultivates virtue."

 Line 3 Changing

-(Wǎng jiǎn lái fǎn.)
+(Wǎng jiǎn, lái fǎn.)

 Line 5 Changing